Soontao/presentations/src/node/cap/cap-test.md

 - behavior like `cds.test`, but without
   - database connection
   - express server
-- will load all `cds.Application` at startup
+- will load all `cds.ApplicationService` at startup, otherwise, you can filter the model to reduce the startup time

 ---